strindberg/emacsj/README.md

 contains one or more capital letters.
 If you need to search and replace two lower case strings, and not match upper case letters, use regexp
 Search/replace which is always case-sensitive.

-Colors used by Search/replace can be configured as described under ISearch (above).
+Colors used by Search/replace can be configured as described under Isearch (above).

 ### Word Movement